ABOUT THE EARLY YEARS

 All children learn across the seven areas of learning and they learn through their play with a combination of child initiated and teacher led learning opportunities both indoors and in our amazing outdoor areas.
 Children are observed during play in order to assess their stage of development and in order to plan for their next steps and their future learning.

 Lost and Found

 Throughout the Spring Term 1 the children in Reception have been learning the story 'Lost and Found'.

 The children wanted to retell the story and share with everyone the fabulous new words that they have been learning.

 Autumn Is Here

-To help expand their knowledge and vocabulary the children have been out and about collecting leaves, counting with conkers, drawing Autumn trees and they went out on a walk to spot signs of Autumn.
+To help expand their knowledge and vocabulary the children have been out and about collecting leaves, counting with conkers, drawing autumn trees and they went on a walk to spot signs of Autumn.

 We hope you enjoy their video!